matthieusb/zsh-edward/README.md

 ## Usage

-This plugin solely contains completion scripts and aliases
+This plugin solely contains completion scripts and aliases.
+It will allow you to have completion when starting/restarting/stopping services or groups.

 ### Usage help